 Coffee roasting includes adjusting many variables to create your perfect roast profile.
 By changing factors including temperature, length of roast, and airflow, you can highlight sweetness, emphasize acidity, or create a well-balanced roast.
 But how does drum speed impact your results?

-By adjusting drum speed, you can affect the amount of time that coffee beans are exposed to direct heat.
+By adjusting speed, you can affect the amount of time that coffee beans are exposed to direct heat.
 Read on to learn more.

 Lee este artículo en español Velocidad Del Tambor de La Tostadora: ¿Cómo Afecta al Café?